Rakib047/Expense-Tracker/README.md

 4. Start the project
          ```bash

-            npm install
+       npm start
-5.Open your browser and visit
+5.Open your browser and visit (you may have to check if anything is running in port 3000
       ```bash

        http://localhost:3000